hieuhtr/Blog/2017/Show-me-a-way-to-get-more-things-done.md

 Have you ever had a task that you absolutely had to get done?
 What happened?
 You got it done because the deadline made the decision for you.
 Maybe you procrastinated beforehand, but once things became urgent and you were forced to make a decision, you took action.

 - It doesn’t matter how long your goal will take, just get started.
+- Turning the temperature down or moving to a cooler place is an easy way to focus your mind and body.

 ### Reference:
 1. http://jamesclear.com/ivy-lee